-Our Light Duty Boltless Storage Racks use galvanized steel as its base material.
+The Light Duty Boltless Storage Racks are made of Galvanized Steel to ensure product durability and corrosion protection.
 Despite the fact that hot-dip galvanization was first practiced in the 17th century and subsequently widely applied by many industries, galvanized steel remains a mystery to many modern consumers.

 What is Hot-dip Galvanizing?

 Hot-dip galvanizing involves the immersion of steel work-pieces into a bath of molten zinc heated to a temperature of approximately 840 F. The zinc alloys with the surface of the base metal to form a protective coating.
 The zinc reacts with the oxygen in the atmosphere to form zinc oxide.
 The most important benefit of hot-dip galvanization is enhanced protection against corrosion.

 A primary difference between galvanized and powder coating is the way they protect the surface of the workpiece.
 Galvanization provides sacrificial protection, meaning the coating will absorb corrosive materials before they can reach the metal object.
 Powder coating works by forming a protective barrier that prevents destructive materials from penetrating and reaching the surface.
 However, powder coating is porous and can easily damage under force or hard scratches.
 Once penetrated the corrosion resistance is compromised and moisture and humidity can reach the underlying layer of metal.

 - Less Maintenance Required – Self-maintaining, thicker, and maintenance costs of these steel items are inevitably lower.